 Anyway, I walked past with a prayer of thanks and got immersed into the immense museum section.
 From here the things become murky as I was now truly rushing through and trying to avoiding children and men at the same time.

-I spent time in the palanquin room and I wish I had more time to indulge.
+I spent time in the palanquin room but I wish I had more time to indulge.
 The Mahadol certainly made me pause but time or the lack of it was clearly urging me forward.

 I also tried to listed to everything in the painting room but I only have a partial recollection.
 I definitely remembered the idol of Gangaur Devi too, the protector deity of Rajput women.